Characterization of Locality in Spin States and Forced Moves for Optimizations: Numerical Experiment

 Figure~\ref{fig:result} shows the optimization results, where the horizontal axis of each figure represents the minimum energy in a trial, and the vertical axis represents the histogram.
 It is easy to see that the proposed method with $\alpha = 0.2$ in Fig.~\ref{fig:result}(b) can find the lowest energy state many more times than the conventional method in (a).
 This result makes sense because the proposed algorithm enhances the escape from the local minima.
 In Fig.~\ref{fig:result}(b), (c), and (d), it seems that the effect of the escape decreases when $\alpha$ is relatively large.
 As discussed above, this is because the improvement due to random re-initialization is low.
 Since the results in Fig.~\ref{fig:result}(b), (c), and (d) are consistent with this finding, we can conclude that the proposed method behaved reasonably well.

 We present the results for only one problem here, but we repeated the same experiments with different values of the two-body interactions and external magnetic fields and found that the results showed a similar tendency.
 Of course, the remaining task is to select an appropriate $\alpha$, which could be time-consuming, but several numerical experiments have indicated that a moderately wide range of $\alpha$s yields improvements.
-We therefore presume it is sufficient to make an improvement in a simple way, as in the proposed method.